chazzly/knife-verschart/README.md

 TO-DO
 =====
-1. Denote (perhaps with color) that a particular verison does not exist.
-2. Denote (perhaps with color) constraints where no cookbook version exists to match the constraint.
+1. Denote (perhaps with color) constraints where no cookbook version exists to match the constraint.
-3. Bombs, if version of constraint doesn't exist on server  (can't re-create now)